KrE80r/Tetata/README.md

-# Comcast
+# Tetata

 Testing distributed systems under hard failures like network partitions and instance termination is critical, but it's also important we test them under [less catastrophic conditions](http://www.bravenewgeek.com/sometimes-kill-9-isnt-enough/) because this is what they most often experience.
-Comcast is a tool designed to simulate common network problems like latency, bandwidth restrictions, and dropped/reordered/corrupted packets.
+Tetata is a tool designed to simulate common network problems like latency, bandwidth restrictions, and dropped/reordered/corrupted packets.

 It works by wrapping up some system tools in a portable(ish) way.
 On BSD-derived systems such as OSX, we use tools like `ipfw` and `pfctl` to inject failure.
 On Linux, we use `iptables` and `tc`.
-Comcast is merely a thin wrapper around these controls.
-Windows support may be possible with `wipfw` or even the native network stack, but this has not yet been implemented in Comcast and may be at a later date.
+Tetata is merely a thin wrapper around these controls.
+Windows support may be possible with `wipfw` or even the native network stack, but this has not yet been implemented in Tetata and may be at a later date.

 ## Installation